a1364t/project01/README.md

 - A new feature will be added to post a property for both rent and sell.

 # Bugs/Issues
-- The Carousel feature on landing page does not work on the deployed version.
 - Responsiveness - lacking responsive UI.